gazebosim/gz-physics/tutorials/09-set-up-physics-engine-tpe.md

-\page setupphysicsenginetpe "Use custom engine with Ignition Physics"
+\page setupphysicsenginetpe "Use custom engine with Gazebo Physics"

 ## Prerequisites

-In the previous tutorial \ref installation "Installation", you have installed the Ignition Physics corresponding to the desired Ignition release.
+In the previous tutorial \ref installation "Installation", you have installed the Gazebo Physics corresponding to the desired Ignition release.

-## How to adapt a physics engine as a plugin in Ignition Physics
+## How to adapt a physics engine as a plugin in Gazebo Physics

 In the last \ref createphysicsplugin "Implement a physics plugin" tutorial, we know how to implement a dummy physics engine as a plugin and load it using
-\ref gz::physics "Ignition Physics API".
+\ref gz::physics "Gazebo Physics API".
 In
 \ref createcustomfeature "Implement a custom feature" tutorial, we know how to define and implement a custom feature in an existing [DART](https://github.com/gazebosim/gz-physics/tree/main/dartsim) physics plugin.
-This tutorial will explain step-by-step how to use any physics engine with Ignition Physics.
+This tutorial will explain step-by-step how to use any physics engine with Gazebo Physics.
 We will use [TPE](https://github.com/gazebosim/gz-physics/tree/main/tpe) as an example for this tutorial.

 ### General structure of a physics plugin